Nurion guide

 config=config) as mon_sess:

-B. Method for Using Multiple Nodes in Intel Caffe
+B. How to Use Multiple Nodes in Intel Caffe

-Horovod does not officially support multi-node parallelization in Caffe.
-However, parallel processing can be run by using Intel Caffe, which was optimized for KNL and developed by Intel.
-In the case of Intel Caffe, all tasks for parallel processing are applied in the code development process.
-Hence, deploy.prototxt, solver.prototxt, and train_val.prototxt, which have been developed in Caffe, can be used as is.
+Multi-node parallelism in Caffe is not officially supported by Horovod, but parallel processing can be achieved using Intel Caffe, which has been optimized by Intel for KNL.
+In the case of Intel Caffe, all tasks required for parallel processing are integrated into the development process, allowing you to use deploy.prototxt, solver.prototxt, and train_val.prototxt files developed in standard Caffe without modification.

-When parallel processing is performed on the Caffe code that has been modified by a deep learning developer, the corresponding part in the Intel Caffe source code needs to be updated, compiled, and then executed.
+If you need to perform parallel processing on Caffe code that has been modified by a deep learning developer, the corresponding parts of the Intel Caffe source code must be updated, compiled, and then executed.

 #!/bin/sh